 Computer Science Student @ The University of Texas at Austin

 Hello!
-I am currently a 4th year undergraduate student at The University of Texas at Austin, studying computer science as a part of the Turing Scholars Program.
-I am also pursuing a Masters degree in Computer Science via the 5-Year BS/MS Integrated Program with an expected graduation date of May 2019.
+I am currently a graduate student at The University of Texas at Austin, studying computer science as a part of the 5-Year BS/MS Integrated Program.
 At UT, I am a member of the Graphics & AI research lab, directed by Dr. Qixing Huang.
-My research interests are primarily in 2D/3D computer vision, with projects related to viewpoint/keypoint estimation and domain adaptation.
+My research interests are primarily in 3D computer vision, with projects related to 3D reconstruction, viewpoint/keypoint estimation, and domain adaptation for 3D vision tasks.

 Over the past few summers, I have worked as a Software Engineering Intern for Apple, Tableau Software, and Intel.
-This summer (2018), I will be working for Hover Inc. as a Computer Vision Engineering Intern.
+This past summer (2018), I worked for HOVER Inc. as a Computer Vision Engineering Intern.
+I am currently looking for full-time opportunities starting after graduation (May 2019).

 Enforcing View Consistency With Latent Configurations for 3D Vision Tasks